-"We have some very clear objectives – they are to protect the vulnerable and to attack criminality," she says.
+"We have some very clear objectives—they are to protest the vulnerable and to attack criminality," she says.
 "For me, if you're safeguarding people that render themselves vulnerable because of their possible use of drink or drugs, then why wouldn't you?
 Why wouldn't I agree with something that might help stop a loss of life?"

 The drugs are scanned by an infrared laser on the machine, which instantly feeds back the information into a computer.
 It runs tests for content and strength, giving the latter a rating out of 1,000.
-Twenty minutes later, the punter returns and, after giving information about their age, drug history, current state of intoxication and some other generalities – all anonymously; no one is ever asked their name – they are told what the machine has found out about their drugs.
-They're offered the choice of whether they want to keep their chemical wares, and given tacit, sympathetic advice about the drugs they've got.
+Twenty minutes later, the punter returns and, after giving information about their age, drug history, current state of intoxication, and some other generalities—all anonymously; no one is ever asked their name—they are told what the machine has found out about their drugs.
+They can keep their chemical wares, and are given tacit, sympathetic advice about the drugs they've got.

 On the Saturday afternoon they're given 125 samples to test, an amount Measham is "delighted with" (over the entire festival, they'd see just under 250).
 Some of the more revealing results are that a quarter of people hand their drugs back after testing; that crushed up malaria pills parading as ketamine are doing the rounds; and that, bizarrely, there are examples of concrete pellets being sold as pills.
 "That's bad drugs being taken out of circulation.
 It's pure evidence of a good outcome," says Rolles.